dtrckd/pymake/Readme.md

 You can then run `pymake -l` to see our design of experiments.

+##### Designing Model

+Basically, A model is a class inside `model/` that have a method `fit`.

+(Doc in progress for more fancy use cases of design.)

+##### Designing Script

+A scipt is a piece of code that you execute are parametrised by a **specification**.
+More specifically, Scripts are methods of class that inherits a `ExpeFormat` and lives inside the `script/` folder.

+Once you defined some script, you'll be able to list them with `pymake -l script`, and to run them, by their name with `pymake [specification_id] -x script_name`.

+Then each experiences defined in your design (or _default_expe if no specification_id is given) , will go through the script method.
+Then, a bunch of facilities are living inside the method a runtime :

+* `self.expe`:  The settings of the current experiment,
+* `self._it`: The ith script rennung inside the script,
+* and more (doc in progress)

 ##### Track your data and results

 In order to  save and analyse your results, each unique experiment need to be identified in a file.
-To do so we propose a mechanism to map settings/specification of an unique experiment to a <filename>.
-Depending on what the developer want to write, the extension of this file can be modified.
-Pymake use three conventions :
+To do so, Pymake comes with its own mechanism to map the settings/specification of unique experiments unique <filename>s.
+Pymake use the following conventions:

 * <filename>.inf : csv file where each line contains the state of iterative process of an experiment,
 * <filename>.pk : to save complex object usually at the end of an experiments, to load it after for analysis/visualisation,